Best Canned Green Bean Recipe (No Bacon)

 This hardy vegetable is easy to cook using simple ingredients.
 This easy recipe can make these regular green beans into the best canned green beans recipe.

-- Green Beans: When choosing a can of green beans, pick one with no salt, or minimal salt added.
+• Green Beans: When choosing a can of green beans, pick one with no salt or minimal salt added.
 If all you have is one with salt, that will work too.
-You’ll want to taste it first before adding in more salt.
+You’ll want to taste it first before adding more salt.

-Step-by-step Instructions: How To Cook Canned Green Beans
+How To Cook The Best Canned Green Beans

-This easy canned green bean recipe is ready in just four simple steps.
+This good canned green bean recipe is ready in just four simple steps.
 Who doesn’t love a simple recipe?
 Enjoy!

 1. Strain the green beans and rinse them thoroughly in cold water.